DanielVip3/HearMyVoiceBot/README.md

 obviously replacing bot-token with the bot-token(lol).

 Database isn't currently used but is included in code, and it will be used the bot's future(when it'll be public).
 So, all database functions are commented/not utilized.
 You can use this bot without setupping a database.

-# To-do
-- Make it more user-friendly, easier to use, with a good interface.
-Idea: create a file with all cool embeds and import them from that file, to avoid writing embeds in files themself.
-- Code splitting and commenting.
-- Intensive testing(and unit testing).
-- Screenshots ?
-- After finishing the bot, make a command v!setupserver, where a permanent voice channel is created and stored in the database.
-When someone joins that channel, the bot records its voice, and when he leaves, the voice message is sent in a text channel stored in the database.
-- After finishing the bot, make v!voicemessage category configurable
-- After finishing the bot, add permissions for admins to stop voice message recording and to create voice channels where you can't use recording messages.
-- After finishing the bot, add permissions for admins to disable v!voicemessage, or v!record and v!stop commands.

 # Lame installation
 As node-lame's documentation says, you can install Lame in different ways per OS.